BitForgeCraftedCode/ImagePerfect/README.md

 ### 🚚 Moving and 🗑️ Deleting Images

-- **File ➡️ Manage Images** to open the manage images tool bar
+- **File ➡️ Manage Images** to open the manage images toolbar
 - Open a folder containing images

 #### 🚚 Moving Images

 - Click **Select Move To Folder** button and choose the folder you want to move images to.
 - Select/Check the images you want moved. (each image has a check box)
-- Click **Move Selected** to moves the selected images to the desired folder.
+- Click **Move Selected** to move the selected images to the desired folder.

 #### 🗑️ Deleting Images